EladAvrahami/CPP/README.md

-print error using cerr insted of cout noexcept - means that function dont throw an exception. rethrow exceptions -if u dont specify throw error it will throw the err by defoult(in the catch block)(70)
+print error using cerr insted of cout noexcept - means that function dont throw an exception. rethrow exceptions -if u dont specify throw error it will throw the err by defoult(in the catch block)(70) custom exception (71) -using inharitance to inharet code that already wrriten we can use this principle making a custom exception class (71) no args/args con - also called parametized con where u can specify a massege

 Inheritance - superclass and sub classes (superclass -animal subclasses- bird cat etc..) evrey subclass posses features of the superclass'but also have a spacial features of their own